jackinthebox52/jmassey.net/README.md

 2. Click the "Add file" button again and select "Create new file"
 3. Name this file `content.md`
 4. In the text area, add your review in Markdown format

+This is markdown.
+Markdown has serveral formatting options, two of which are used in the below template (Ignore the quotes):
+"# TEXT HERE" or "## TEXT HERE" will create different sized headings, which are larger pieces of text for things like titles.
+"> TEXT HERE" Italicizes the text and shows the carat symbol, which is useful for things like character quotes.
+See the [markdown guide](https://www.markdownguide.org/basic-syntax/) for more.

 Here's a template to get you started: